 I am leading the GEES Urban Initiative.
 The Urban Initiative operates as an interdisciplinary virtual centre bringing together researchers from the School in the areas of human (particularly urban and economic) and physical geography, urban planning, environmental and health sciences.
 It also includes undergraduates, postgraduates, alumni and stakeholders interested in the urban and will collaborate with other scientists and research units across the University and beyond.
 The Initiative opens new avenues for collaboration, funding and engagement for the School, the College and the University.

 By essence I am World and European citizen and professional, working in the UK since 2009, trained in France, having conducted research internationally and having met a range of fantastic people from across the world.

 My research is at the intersection of debates on urban planning and urban geography.
-My work has been instrumental in developing an innovative approach to examining urban temporalities and specifically to understanding periods of stasis within urban development processes, as these relate to questions of governance, particularly in giving a voice to stakeholders sitting outside of the main decision-making streams.
+My work has been instrumental in developing an innovative approach to examining urban temporalities and rhythms and specifically to understanding the role of periods of stasis and of dereliction in the production of urban spaces.
 As such, it has developed a new field of expertise so called ‘temporary urbanism’ which relates to any planned or unplanned actions designed and thought through with the ambition of activating a space in need of transformation and thus of impacting the surrounding socio-economic environment.
-I am leading the Temporary Urbanism Lab to allow researchers and practitioners interested in this issue to connect.
+I have developed the Temporary Urbanism Lab to allow researchers and practitioners interested in this issue to connect.

 My contribution also includes key outputs to the urban and everyday resilience debate, looking at communities and SMEs and thus interrogating the impact of socio-economic downturns on the development of coping strategies and tactics.